rsdoiel/scripttool/INSTALL.md

 {
-    "scripttool": "A program for converting screen play formats" }
+    "title": "scripttool, a program for converting screen play formats" }

 # Installation